Bounding the quantum capacity with flagged extensions: Introduction

-The outline of the paper is the following: after the preliminaries Section \ref{pre}, we show the derivation of the sufficient conditions for degradability of flagged channels in Section \ref{suff}.
-We then apply this result to obtain a general bound on the quantum capacity of any channel which is the convex combination of a unitary channel and any other channel in {{Section~\ref{sec:genapp}.}} In Section \ref{Pauli} we rewrite our sufficient conditions for Pauli channels, where the bounds on the quantum capacity appear to have a simpler form, and we show that two explicit choices of degradable extensions give state-of-the-art bounds for the quantum and private capacities of the depolarizing channel and the BB84 channel.
-In Section~\ref{GADsec} we apply the bound to the generalized amplitude damping channel.
-In Section~\ref{Disc} we add some observations about the possibility of getting even better bounds with this method.
+The outline of the paper is the following: after the preliminaries in Section \ref{pre}, we show the derivation of the sufficient conditions for degradability of flagged channels in Section \ref{suff}.
+We then apply this result to obtain a general bound on the quantum capacity of any channel which is the convex combination of a unitary channel and any other channel in {{Section~\ref{sec:genapp}.}} In Section \ref{Pauli}, { we briefly review qudit Pauli channels,} then rewrite our sufficient conditions for Pauli channels, where the bounds on the quantum capacity appear to have a simpler form; we also show that two explicit choices of degradable extensions give state-of-the-art bounds for the quantum and private capacities of the depolarizing channel and the BB84 channel.
+In Section~\ref{GADsec}, we apply the our method to bound the quantum and private capacity of the generalized amplitude damping channel.
+In Section~\ref{Disc} we add some observations about the possibility of getting even better bounds with this method. {We conclude with a summary of the results.}